brene/docs/content/reference/simple-api.md

 }
 ```

-Read [here](./platform#Security) how the active user is determined.

 Note: No query arguments can be included to this query.

 ## Traverse the data graph

-You can traverse the data graph in a query by including the field of a specific [relation](./platform#relation) and adding nested fields inside the now selected node.
+You can traverse the data graph in a query by including the field of a specific [relation](platform#relation) and adding nested fields inside the now selected node.

 > Consider the following project setup: the `Post` and `User` models are related via the `author` and `posts` fields.
 Any query for posts will expose the `user` field, and any query for users will expose the `posts` field.
 To get information on the author node connected to a specific post, you could send this query: